 20 Years

-- Memory foam molds to the back's curves for relief
+• Memory foam molds to the back's curves

 The medium-firm AS2 appeals to heavy sleepers who like a firmer surface, sleepers with back pain, or back and stomach sleepers.
-Business Insider even ranked the AS2 as their number one recommended mattress for back pain sufferers.
+It’s perfect for those who want a supportive surface they can rely on, night after night.

 Quick Summary: